List of The Vampire Diaries characters: Stefan Salvatore

-Stefan Salvatore (based on Stefan Salvatore from the novels) was born and raised in Mystic Falls to Giuseppe Salvatore and Lily Salvatore, who died when he was young.
-Stefan is the younger brother of Damon, and the two were best friends in life.
+Stefan Salvatore (based on Stefan Salvatore from the novels) is the younger brother of Damon Salvatore, and the two were best friends in life.
 However, this changed when the brothers fell in love with Katherine Pierce.
 Once Stefan discovered Katherine was a vampire, Stefan was both scared and repulsed by Katherine and vampirism in general.
 Katherine, however, compelled Stefan to not be afraid of her, to keep her secret, and to drink her vampire blood against his will.
+Born and raised in Mystic Falls to Giuseppe Salvatore and Lily Salvatore, he died when he was young with Katherine's blood on his system and later shot by his own father, thus turning into a vampire one hundred and forty-five years prior to the beginning of the main storyline.